JF-Lalonde/portfolios/templates/JF_BEM4_template.md

 Include a reflection answering the following questions:

 * What was your biggest technical challenge?
+  * I thought the front end would be the biggest challenge but Node being so new proved to be a little tricky to get used to.
+The hardest part was getting everything working in production.

 * How did you solve that challenge?
 What was your approach?
+  * Troubleshooting in production took a lot of effort.

 * What did you like the most about the challenge?